 The bottom line

-By now, you are probably interested in the benefits of resveratrol and the massive potential it has to slow down and even cure a wide range of diseases affecting humans today.
+By now, you are probably interested in the health benefits of resveratrol and the massive potential it has to slow down and even cure a wide range of diseases affecting humans today.

 As more case studies and anecdotal evidence comes to light, more and more research will be undertaken to further explore the potential of resveratrol.